skeenp/agol_backup/README.md

 ## Use

-This project is provided in two forms, as a windows executable and as a series of python scripts.
-The executables are just a packaged version of the python scripts.
+The project is provided as a set of python scripts.
+These can be built using pyinstaller (see below) but are not provided as a part of the project.

 ### Setup & Scheduling